Troubled Printing Firms – Five Characteristics!

 John C. Stewart, Executive Director, NPRC

 NPRC maintains the largest and most accurate data base in the printing industry, especially when it comes to key financial ratios.
-Just like Farmers Insurance Company that notes, “We know a thing or two because we’ve seen a thing or two,” we feel the same way when it comes to knowing what works and what doesn’t work in the printing industry!
+Just like the Farmers Insurance Company that frequently notes, “We know a thing or two because we’ve seen a thing or two,” we feel the same way when it comes to knowing what works and what doesn’t work in the printing industry!
+This article intends to target one of our most topics – troubled printing firms!

-So we thought we would provide five key attributes that really help to distinguish between the profit leaders and the profit laggards in our industry.
+So we thought we would tackle in detail five of the most common attributes of troubled printing firms – attributes that clearly distinguish between the profit leaders and the profit laggards in our industry.
 For some readers, one or more of the practices noted below will be almost “second nature,” while others will either skip the advice entirely, or rationalize why that characteristic doesn’t apply to them.

 Successful owners are far more likely to spend at least a couple of hours each month going over various expenses and ratios, using a yellow highlighter to denote areas that need work.
 Every owner should have at their finger-tips key ratio goals for categories such as payroll, cost of goods and overhead expenses.
 Note that “payroll” should include all direct and indirect payroll expenses, but should exclude that attributed to a single owner.
 Successful and profitable owners can typically quote these key ratios, while less successful printers end up making wild guesses.